cyco130/cyco130/README.md

 I'm currently focusing on web programming, mostly using TypeScript.
 My most important current open-source projects are:

-- 💃 [Rakkas](https://github.com/rakkasjs/rakkasjs): a cutting-edge React metaframework based on Vite
+- 💃 [Rakkas](https://github.com/rakkasjs/rakkasjs): a React metaframework powered by Vite
 - 🎩 [HatTip](https://github.com/hattipjs/hattip): HTTP server framework for all JavaScript runtimes
 - ⚡ [Vavite](https://github.com/cyco130/vavite): a set of tools for developing and building server-side applications with Vite